 - 71. This approach builds on the determined, projected cash flows, linked to guaranteed benefit payments.
 It allows for an assessment of the financial situation of IORPs in terms of the required profitability and sustainability of the investment income, here specified as the IRR, i.e. the return that is needed so that all future benefits can be paid with the current funding levels and the investments held.
 The required IRR can be compared to the effective risk-free rate to understand the risk premium or yield the IORP's investments have to generate to afford to pay out the expected benefits. - 72.
 This is necessarily a partial analysis, assuming that all investments are available to cover the expected benefit payments and does not take into account future sponsor support, benefit reductions, contributions or accruals. - 73.
-The IRR provides insights into the financial situation of an IORP in terms of the required long-term investment returns as well as the 'profitability', here the creation of value and revenues from its investments, which may be compared to the past experience and current returns on the investment portfolios.
+The IRR provides insights into the financial situation of an IORP in terms of 'profitability', here the creation of value and revenues from its investments, which may be compared to the past experience and current returns on the investment portfolios.